LoWkEy2623/CodeClauseInternship_SpeechEmotionRecognition/README.md

 - Editing the emotions specified in `utils.py` in `AVAILABLE_EMOTIONS` constant.

 When you modified anything, you can run `ser.py` to retrain the model.
+Add as much of dataset as possible to make it accurate.Datasets can be downloaded from any websites.